 For those that prefer to eat out of the ship’s main dining venue reservations are not usually necessary.
 Buffets and casual dining establishments are usually run on a ‘come as you please’ basis which is great for passengers with varied schedules.

-However, those wishing to dine at higher end and alternative restaurants will usually need to book in advance as well as pay a supplement charge.
-There is a fabulous array of options on offer, featuring everything from five star French cuisine and hand rolled sushi bars to celebrity chef ventures and top notch steakhouses.
+However, those wishing to dine at the higher end and alternative restaurants will usually need to book in advance as well as pay a supplement charge.
+There is a fabulous array of options on offer, featuring everything from five-star French cuisine and hand-rolled sushi bars to celebrity chef ventures and top-notch steakhouses.
 Think Silversea’s Le Champagne, Carnivals Steakhouses, Royal Caribbean’s 150 Central Park, Crystal’s Silk Road and Cunard’s The Verandah.

 Special dietary requirements

-Cruising with a specialty dietary requirement is easy, as long as you let your line know in advance!
-Whether you require vegetarian, vegan, halal, kosher, diabetic, nut-free, gluten-free, lactose-free, low salt or low fat meals, most lines are always willing to make special arrangements.
+Cruising with a special dietary requirement is easy, as long as you let your line know in advance!
+Whether you require vegetarian, vegan, halal, kosher, diabetic, nut-free, gluten-free, lactose-free, low salt or low-fat meals, most lines are always willing to make special arrangements.
 It’s advisable to let the line know at least 30 days in advance and it always pays to remind the servers once you’re on-board.

 When possible, you should always try to book shore excursions in advance!
 It helps you to plan your budget, organise your time and above all, avoid disappointment.
 Almost all cruise lines offer online overviews of their shore excursions which makes the planning process a breeze.
 If you’re intending to do your own thing while on-shore, planning in advance is strongly advised.
 This includes anything from hiring a car and booking a round of golf to pre-reserving guided tours and making restaurant reservations.